 3. Is the keyboard compatible with your existing computer system?

 4. Will you be most comfortable using a standard, gaming or ergonomic keyboard?

 5. Are there any essential features needed, such as a touchpad or special function keys to create shortcuts?

 6. What is the budget for this new keyboard?

 Consider the different types of keyboards and how each improves your user experience.
-Remember that many keyboards are designed with specific functions in mind, such as gaming keyboards, or ergonomic keyboards that work well for those who do a lot of typing like writers and programmers.
-Keep all of these aspects in mind and be sure to read through some reviews to understand your options and the performance you can expect from any given model on the market.
+Remember that many keyboards are designed with specific functions in mind, such as gaming keyboards, or ergonomic keyboards that work well for those who do a large amount of typing, like writers and programmers.
+Keep all of these aspects in mind, and be sure to read through some reviews to understand your options and the performance you can expect from any given model on the market.